ShermanKsenia/fine-tuning-probing/README.md

 # fine-tuning-probing
-Course work in 3 year
+Course work in the third year